Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Discretization of solution and coefficient

 which has the advantage of being independent of the choice of $\vartheta$.
 Since computing the $L^2$-norm with respect to $\pi_\rho$ is infeasible in practice, we follow the ideas of~\cite{EigelNeumann2019,EigelTrunschke2019vmc} and replace the high-dimensional integral with the Monte Carlo estimate

 for any $v\in\mathcal{V}$, where the samples $y^{(i)}\sim\pi_\rho$ are independent for all $i=1,\ldots,n$.
 The computation of the best approximation then reads

-where the $u_N(y_i)$ can be computed with an arbitrary FE solver.
+where the $u_N(y^{(i)})$ can be computed with an arbitrary FE solver.
 The resulting \emph{nonlinear least squares} problem~\eqref{eq:discretization:empirical_min} is easy to implement and many highly optimized frameworks exist to solve this problem~\cite{EigelNeumann2019}.
-Note that this is a fully non-intrusiven approach since it only requires the (pointwise) standard FE solutions $u_N(y^{(i)})$ of the deterministic problem~\eqref{eq:setup:darcy}.
+Note that this is a fully non-intrusive approach since it only requires the (pointwise) standard FE solutions $u_N(y^{(i)})$ of the deterministic problem~\eqref{eq:setup:darcy}.
+Theorem~2.12 in \cite{EigelTrunschke2020} ensures that the minimizer $u_{N,r,n}$ of~\eqref{eq:discretization:empirical_min} is comparable to the best-approximation $u_{N,r}$ of~\eqref{eq:discretization:min} given a sufficiently large number of samples $n$.
+Moreover, in~\cite{EigelTrunschke2020} the authors derive a qualitative lower bound for the required number of samples $n$, which guarantees that $u_{N,r,n}$ is a quasi-best approximation on $\mathcal{M}_r$ with high probability.